cgabriel5/monitorjs/README.md

 monitor.on(/^path1(?!.path4).*/, function(filter, path, type, newValue, oldValue, time, conditions) {
     // logic
 });

-// parameters
-// filter: The provided paths RegExp.toString string
-// path: The path being activated
-// type: The type of change (add/delete/update)
-// newValue: The changes new value
-// oldValue: The changes old value
-// time: The time the change occurred
-// conditions: Any passed in conditions
 ```

 **monitor.off** &mdash; Removes the object path listener.